Lebanese Academy of Sciences: History

 The formation of the ASL was shepherded by the French Academy of Sciences, which also hosted the first meeting of the ASL in Paris on June 27, 2008.
 The first meeting of the ASL's Executive Committee was held in Beirut, Lebanon on October 29–31, 2008.
-The ASL is broadly fashioned after the French Academy of Sciences, with which it continues to develop joint programs.
+The ASL is broadly fashioned after the French Academy of Sciences.

 Members

-The members of the ASL are prominent Lebanese scientists working inside and outside of Lebanon, as well as distinguished foreign scientists, including some who are of Lebanese origin, or who are keen to contribute to the growth of the sciences in Lebanon.
+The members of the ASL are Lebanese scientists working inside and outside of Lebanon, as well as distinguished foreign scientists, including some who are of Lebanese origin, or who are keen to contribute to the growth of the sciences in Lebanon.
 All ASL academicians provide their services pro bono, i.e. voluntarily and without payment, as a public service.